sjcswank/sjcswank.github.io/_posts/2019-04-10-To-Do-or-not-To-Do.md

     var input = document.getElementById("new");
 	var btnAdd = document.getElementById("btnAdd");
 	var list = document.getElementById("list");
+    var id = 1;

 To add an item to the to-do list, once the add button has been clicked, I needed to create an html element with the value of the input included and then tack it on to the current unordered list.
 I also had to verify that the input is actually there and I'm not creating a blank item.
 The first step is to figure out when the button has been clicked.

-In JavaScript there is a function that picks up when the user interacts with an element on the webpage called an add event listener.
-An action and a function to call are passed as paramaters to the creating function. for the add button, the action I am looking for is a click, and the function to call is the function I wrote to add an item to the list.
+In JavaScript there is a function that picks up when the user interacts with an element on the webpage called an event listener.
+An action and a function to call are passed as paramaters to the creating function.
+For the add button, the action I am looking for is a click, and the function to call is the function I wrote to add an item to the list.
 Once the event listener was added I could move on to writing the actual function to add the list item.

     //add event listener to btnAdd
 	btnAdd.addEventListener("click", addTodoListItem);